 Whether you’re a first-time buyer or have been through the process a few times before, moving to a new house can be a daunting prospect.
 There’s so much to consider, from packing and organising the move to the other practical necessities like setting up utilities, arranging broadband and phone lines and dealing with change of address notifications and mail forwarding.

 Alongside this and most important of all, there are obligations and requirements to consider concerning your mortgage.

 When you are searching for a mortgage for your new home, you need to be aware that a lender will provide you with a percentage of either the value of the property or the purchase price.
 This means you will need to provide a deposit – usually a minimum of 5 percent of the value – to purchase the property.
 If you can provide a bigger deposit, however, the mortgage deal you get will often be better with smaller monthly repayments.

 You will also need to budget for Stamp Duty, conveyancing fees, valuation fees and fees payable to the Land Registry.
-It is vital when assessing your budget to know about these costs, and that’s where reliable, independent mortgage advice can prove invaluable.
-An independent mortgage advisor will be able to assess your income and expenses, and map out a budget planner to ensure you stay within your means when seeking new lending.
+It is vital when assessing your budget to know about these costs, and that’s where reliable, impartial mortgage advice can prove invaluable.
+An impartial mortgage advisor will be able to assess your income and expenses, and map out a budget planner to ensure you stay within your means when seeking new lending.

 How Much Can I Borrow?

 The amount you can borrow towards a new house depends on a variety of factors.
 You will be asked about your income and your regular outgoings as part of the process.
 This gives the lender a clear picture of just how much you can afford to repay towards a mortgage on a monthly basis.
 A lender will also contact credit reference agencies to see how you have managed your finances in the past.

 If you already have an existing mortgage in place on a home, it’s often possible to take it with you when you move to a new house, in a process known as ‘porting’.